foliagecanine/chainlink-linker/README.md

 `sudo make install`

-to install OR run
+to install just the binary OR run

 `sudo make install-desktop`

-to install for a graphical OS (only tested on Debian-based systems)
+to install the binary and an icon.

 ## Uninstall